 Aberdeen Park is a private road and you need a permit to park here at any time – day or night.
 Parking permits are issued free to residents, both for your own cars and for visitors.
 Please remember to give your visitors a permit to use while they are here – and to collect it from them when they leave!
 If a vehicle is clearly a commercial vehicle it may park without a permit, so long as a clear notice is displayed in the windscreen with the address of the property at which the driver is working.

 Permits are renewed each year, from 1st July.
 New permits will be available from the beginning of the previous June and will be valid from the time of issue.
 For a few weeks both old and new permits may be valid, but from 1st July only the new permits will be.
 Permits will only be issued to residences where the APMC Road Levy has been paid.

-Permits can be obtained outside the main issue period in June but only during the APMC office hours which is 10.30 to 11.30 on Saturdays at the Highbury Centre.
-TO obtain a permit residents will need to bring proof of residence and vehicle registration documents.
+Permits can be obtained outside the main issue period in June but only during the APMC office hours which is 18.30 to 19.30 on Tuesdays at the Highbury Centre.
+To obtain a permit residents will need to bring proof of residence and vehicle registration documents.

 It is illegal to remove or immobilise vehicles on private roads.
 However vehicles without authorised parking permits may be given parking tickets by companies registered with the British Parking Association..
 The tickets will be issued by wardens from our contractor UK Parking Control (www.ukparkingcontrol.com).
 They will give 10 minutes grace before issuing a ticket.

 The fine will be £100 which will be reduced to £60 if paid within 14 days.
 If Residents who have previously obtained a Resident’s Permit for their own vehicle receive a ticket because they have failed to display their Resident’s Permit, then the fine will only be £15.
 This concession will not apply to Visitor’s Permits.